-If the first officer on the scene can conduct a thorough preliminary investigation and quickly identify or obtain a description of a subject, the chances of a timely arrest of the subject is significantly increased.
+If the first officer on the scene can conduct a thorough preliminary investigation and quickly identify or obtain a description of a subject, the chances of a timely arrest of the subject are significantly increased.

 The patrol officer is responsible for gathering and collecting all pertinent information.
 This normally requires the patrol officer to identify and interview the involved parties.
 The victim/reporting person/complainant will be the person you want to identify and interview first.
-The victim/reporting person/complainant as well as any witnesses on the scene will normally provide the officer conducting the investigation with much of the information needed to report and close the incident or offense.
+The victim/reporting person/complainant, and witnesses on the scene, will normally provide the officer investigating with much of the information needed to report and close the incident or offense.

-If the subjects has left the scene of a suspected offense, voice a flash lookout.
+If the subject has left the scene of a suspected offense, voice a flash lookout.
 As you learned in an earlier lesson: